matthewloweng/book-library/README.md

 # Book Library

-A web-based application for managing a personal library of books.
-This project allows users to add, edit, and delete books and authors from their collection.
-It's built with Node.js, Express, and MongoDB.
+This repository contains the code for a book library management system, an application designed to help manage and catalogue books.
+The system allows users to add, update, remove, and search for books and authors.

+## Features

+- File Upload for book covers
+- Add new books and authors to the library
+- Edit details of existing books and authors
+- Delete books and authors from the library
+- Search for books and authors
+- Responsive web design for desktop and mobile use

+## Technologies

+- Node.js
+- Express.js
+- MongoDB
+- EJS for server-side rendering
+- CSS for styling
+- JavaScript for client-side script

-## Description
+## Getting Started

-The Book Library app provides a user-friendly interface to catalog your book collection, complete with details like titles, authors, publish dates, and cover images.
-It includes search functionality to quickly find books and authors in your collection.
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ## Installation